S01-E08

 Protein isn’t optional.
 It’s foundational.
 If you’re serious about keeping muscle, improving recovery, supporting fat loss, and feeling strong—not sluggish—then protein has to be a daily priority.

-Whether you’re building or cutting, the most common mistake isn’t eating too much… it’s not eating enough of the right things.
+Whether you’re building or cutting, the most common mistake isn’t just eating too much or not enough… it’s not eating an intentional amount of the right things based on your physique and performance goals or your lifestyle.

 Start tracking.
 Plan your meals.
 And make protein non-negotiable—because the cost of under-eating it is one you don’t want to pay.